- Farms – Until after the Second World War there were numerous farms in Swannington, many are now woods. Read more about farms

 - Clara Bakewell, daughter, 4 years, born Thringstone.

 - Leonard Bakewell, son, 1 year, born Thringstone.

 The three youngest children were probably born at the Anchor Inn, which was just inside the Swannington Parish border.

 Bull’s Head (now a house)

-It seems that in 1908 the police were intent on reducing the number of licensed premises in this area.
-At the Ashby Brewster Sessions they objected to the renewal of the licence of the Bull’s Head Inn in Swannington, which was in the possession of the executors of the late Joseph Wheatley.
+It seems that in 1908 the police were intent on reducing the numbers of licensed premises in the area.
+At the Ashby Brewster Sessions they objected to the renewal of the licence of the Bull’s Head Inn, Swannington, which was in the possession of the executors of the late Joseph Wheatley.

 The 1911 census records that the publican was John George Hough (39) who had been married for 16 years to Annie (39).
 They had six children of whom five still lived with them.
 Leonard (14) was an errand boy at a coal mine, James (11), George Brentnall (9) and Joseph Horice (7) were in school, a pleasure that still awaited Harry Chester (4).
 Living with the Houghs were Annie’s mother Ann Brinsley (78) a pensioner and lodger Richard Sutton (56) a navvy at the sewage works.